Well, the time in Orlando is over already, but the journey has just begun!

 It´s time to move on to our next destination, the Capitol of Florida: Tallahassee.

 In front of us lays a long car ride.
-From Orlando to Tallahassee, there are about 257 miles (413 km) and almost 4 hours to go and we thought that it would be a good idea to stop by somewhere on the way.
-Even if it´s just to have a short break or lunch and maybe we find something interesting to look at.
+From Orlando to Tallahassee, there are about 257 miles (413 km) and almost 4 hours to go, and we thought that it would be a good idea to stop by somewhere on the way.
+Even if it´s to have a short break for lunch and maybe we find something interesting to look at.

 Gainesville & Devils Millhopper Geological State Park

 The next big city on that route is Gainesville.
 We didn´t have that much time, so we decided to focus on one landmark only.